joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 # Reliability, Fault-Tolerance, and Isolation

-Before we get any further, we need to state a central belief: ~~Shi~~ Failure Happens.
+Before we get any further, we need to state a central belief: <s>Shi</s> Failure Happens.

 ## To Build a Reliable System